 A 1974 Honda Civic is a rare bird these days, but to see one with what Honda called “Vinyl Roof Decor” is almost unheard of.
 This vehicle has and assortment of exclusive accessories only available thru a dealership.
 Two different styles of the Vinyl Roof Decor where available.
 A full vinyl roof with decorative moving (shown below) or a vinyl halo for a simple rooftop accent.
 Both were constructed of heavy duty cloth-backed vinyl.
 It also includes a rear window defroster controlled from the dashboard, Special decal stripping available in black or white, for that racy look, body side moulding made of vinyl mounted on extruded aluminum, a chrome plated luggage rack permanently affixed to the roof and Mag-Style wheels constructed of heat treated aluminum for extra strength. (image source: John Lloyd)

 1986 Honda Accord AeroDeck was sold as a three-door hatchback with a flat roof over the rear seats.
 It was offered only in Japan and Europe where it was known as a shooting-brake.
+The tailgate is a “gulling” door, which makes loading easier.
+Retractable headlights further reduce drag giving the Aerodeck an impressive 0.34 Drag Coefficient.
+It was available in two models, the EXi, which had a 1955 cc engine developing 122PS and the EX at 106PS.
+The EX had an MSRP of £9.7900 and the EXi at £9,950.
 You can even take a peek at the AeroDeck TV spot from Japan. (images: Tamerlane’s)

 1986 Honda Accord AeroDeck